soerinator/ownDNS/README.md

           ./ownDNS_manager.py --help

 ## Hint

-Ensure that only you (the Dropbox-uploader) can write to your Dropbox folde on which the html file with your IP will be stored!
+Ensure that only you (the Dropbox-uploader) can write to your Dropbox folder on which the html file with your IP will be stored!